Dynamic programming by polymorphic semiring algebraic shortcut fusion: Theory

-Now, $f_{\mathcal{S}\left[\mathcal{M}\right],w_{\mathcal{M}}}^{\prime}$ is semiring polymorphic.
-It therefore satisfies the conditions of DP semiring fusion (\ref{eq:DP_semiring_fusion}), leading to $g_{\mathcal{S},w}\cdot f_{\mathcal{G}\left[\mathcal{M}\right],w_{\mathcal{M}}^{\prime}}^{\prime}=f_{\mathcal{S}\left[\mathcal{M}\right],w_{\mathcal{M}}}^{\prime}=\pi_{\mathcal{S},a}\cdot f_{\mathcal{S}\left[\mathcal{M}\right],w_{\mathcal{M}}}$.
-This implies that we can use lifting to apply a constraint, leading to a new polymorphic DP recurrence computable over any arbitrary semiring. \item Furthermore, we can repeat this procedure above to derive novel, polymorphic DP recurrences with multiple constraints.
-This is possible, essentially, because lifting can always be ``nested'', i.e. lifted semirings can themselves be lifted.
-This idea is illustrated in \nameref{sec:AppendixE}. \item The effect on the computational and memory complexity of the original recurrence is predictable.
+We raise a couple of important comments about this theorem here: \begin{enumerate} \item The effect on the computational and memory complexity of the corresponding unconstrained algorithm (\ref{eq:DP-semiring-fusion}), is quite predictable.
 For most practical computational semirings (e.g. max-plus or sum-product) the operators $\oplus,\otimes$ will be $O\left(1\right)$.
 In this setting, for each value of $m\in\mathbb{M}$, the binary operator $\oplus_{\mathcal{M}}$ is $O\left(1\right)$, and the operator $\otimes_{\mathcal{M}}$ is $O\left(M^{2}\right)$.
-Computing the result normally requires one iteration over the constraint set per iteration of the original recurrence.
-Thus, in general, applying a constraint increases the worst-case computational complexity of an existing recurrence multiplicatively by $O\left(M^{3}\right)$.
-In terms of memory, lifting requires storing $M$ values per DP DAG graph node, therefore the memory complexity increases multiplicatively by $O\left(M\right)$. \item This approach to constructing DP algorithms may seem rather detached from the usual conceptual approach to DP found in textbooks.
-Nonetheless, they are intimately related, in the following way.
-Implicit to the definition of the constraint operator $\odot$ is the relationship that solutions for different values of the constraint have with each other.
+Thus, in general, applying a constraint increases the worst-case computational complexity of an existing polymorphic semiring generator function $f^{\mathcal{S},w}$ by a multiplicative factor $O\left(M^{3}\right)$.
+In terms of memory, lifting requires storing $M$ values per configuration, therefore the memory complexity increases multiplicatively by a factor $O\left(M\right)$. \item Lifting is intimately related to the design of DP algorithms found in textbooks, in the following way.
+A widely stated, but intuitive observation, is that designing practical DP algorithms boils down to identifying a structural decomposition which makes frequent re-use of sub-problems \citep{kleinberg-2005}.
+This design principle is easy to state, but often quite tricky to apply in practice, as it can depend upon a serendipitous discovery of the right way to parameterize the problem.
+However, implicit to the definition of the constraint operator $\odot$ for constraints $c\left(l\right)$ which can be implemented in separable algebraic form, is the relationship that solutions for different values of the constraint algebra have with each other.
 The lifted product in (\ref{eq:lifted_semiring-ops}) combines all solutions at every value of the constraint.
 However, for each $m\in\mathbb{M}$, the condition $m^{\prime}\odot m^{\prime\prime}=m$ in the product \emph{partitions }the solutions in a way which determines how the DP sub-problems should be combined.
-In other words, this partitioning, coupled with the pairwise summation, determines the dependency structure of the (implicit) computational DAG.
-For example, the in the case of the simple natural number addition, $m^{\prime}+m^{\prime\prime}=m$, to find the sub-problem for the case $m=5$ requires us to combine all sub-problems $\left(m^{\prime},m^{\prime\prime}\right)=\left(1,4\right)$, $\left(2,3\right)$, $\left(3,2\right)$ and $\left(4,1\right)$, together.
+In other words, this partitioning, coupled with the pairwise summation, determines the dependency structure of configurations $l\in\mathbb{L}$.
+For example, in the case of the simple natural number addition, $m^{\prime}+m^{\prime\prime}=m$, to find the sub-problem for the case $m=5$ requires us to combine all sub-problems $\left(m^{\prime},m^{\prime\prime}\right)=\left(1,4\right)$, $\left(2,3\right)$, $\left(3,2\right)$ and $\left(4,1\right)$, together.
 Interestingly, this also demonstrates that DP decompositions can be performed in ways that are much more general than the fairly limited descriptions of combining ``smaller'', self-similar problems.
-Indeed, it is useful to think of DP decomposition as arising from a partitioning of the space of the constraint under the constraint operator, into subsets of pairs of sub-problems for a given value of $m\in\mathbb{M}$. \end{enumerate} This ``constraint-driven'' DP decomposition is a key step in the systematic construction of practical DP algorithms, but depending upon the size of $\mathbb{M}$, it may not be computationally efficient.
-The next section focuses on algebraic optimizations of this decomposition to make it practical.
+Indeed, it is useful to think of DP decomposition as arising from a partitioning of the space of the constraint value under the constraint operator $\odot$, into subsets of pairs of sub-problems for a given value of $m\in\mathbb{M}$. \end{enumerate}